 I notice you are from Fort Worth but you are asking the question in New Mexico.
 The statute of limitations in New Mexico is three years, so you still have time.
 I will not state with certainty what it is in Texas, but it could be two years, if it happened in Texas I would recommend consulting an...Read more »

 I went from earning $50k last year full time self employed to $10k this year part time working for someone else.
 I have requested a modification to support I pay due to difference in income.
 My ex has custody and is wanting me to report income my current husband has from rental properties.
 He...
 Read more »

 The Court does not count income of your new spouse towards child support.
 Your case could be a little more complicated though as since you are married it may not be entirely clear whose income that rental money is, I would need to know more of the details to give you a more complete answer.
 For...Read more »

 I have been divorced for four years and have been working that entire time.
 Recently I moved across the state with my SO and I am now a stay at home mom.
 We are not married yet.
 My ex husband has not been paying child support for some time and I want to take it to court.
 I would like to know how my...
 Read more »

 In New Mexico no one's income counts towards child support except for the actual parents, so your new partner's income would not count, even if you got married.
-As for your income, the court could do one of a number of things, they could use your old income since you voluntarily became a stay at...Read more »
+As for your income, the court could do one of a number of things, they could use your old income since you voluntarily became a...Read more »

 I share joint legal custody with my son's father and he has physical custody.
 Over the past year there have been issues of my son running away from home and his father says it's because he doesn't want to face the consequences of his behavior.
-I always questioned that and felt it was more to that....
+I always questioned that and felt it was...
 Read more »